talmeillet/Clinical-Infection-Risk-Assessment-System/README.md

 ## Project Motivation

-In the healthcare sector, vast amounts of unstructured clinical data—such as admission summaries, physician notes, and shift reports—contain critical clinical cues indicating patient risk.
+In the healthcare sector, vast amounts of unstructured clinical data-such as admission summaries, physician notes, and shift reports-contain critical clinical cues indicating patient risk.
 Currently, manual analysis of these texts is slow, inconsistent, and highly dependent on human expertise.
 This project aims to automate the detection of patients at high risk for Infections in hospitals using natural language processing.
 By analyzing unstructured clinical narratives, our system assists medical staff in early identification, patient prioritization, and clinical decision support.

 ## Datasets